SpineEventEngine/SpineEventEngine.github.io/_posts/2020-02-27-integrating-with-a-third-party.md

 ![Conformist diagram]({{ site.baseurl }}/img/integrating-with-a-3d-party/conformist-diagram.svg)

 The schema of the conformist relation looks somewhat like the Customer/Supplier schema.
 Similar to the Customer/Supplier, **Takeoffs and Landings** Context is downstream from another Context, in this case from **Weather**.
 Unlike the Customer/Supplier, **Weather** does not provide a specific Event Producer, which would adapt **Weather** Events to the needs of **Takeoffs and Landings**.
-Also, the Event Consumer on the **Takeoffs**** and Landings** side is rather thin and devoid of logic.
-The Consumer consists of two parts: [WeatherUpdateClient](https://github.com/spine-examples/airport/blob/master/takeoffs-and-landings/src/main/java/io/spine/example/airport/tl/weather/WeatherUpdateClient.java) and [WeatherUpdateEndpoint](https://github.com/spine-examples/airport/blob/master/takeoffs-and-landings/src/main/java/io/spine/example/airport/tl/weather/WeatherUpdateEndpoint.java).
+Also, the Event Consumer on the **Takeoffs and Landings** side is rather thin and devoid of logic.
+The Consumer consists of two parts: [`WeatherUpdateClient`](https://github.com/spine-examples/airport/blob/master/takeoffs-and-landings/src/main/java/io/spine/example/airport/tl/weather/WeatherUpdateClient.java) and [`WeatherUpdateEndpoint`](https://github.com/spine-examples/airport/blob/master/takeoffs-and-landings/src/main/java/io/spine/example/airport/tl/weather/WeatherUpdateEndpoint.java).
 The client polls the pull-style API of the **Weather** system.

 ```java
 public void start() {